Skip to content

 What Is a Card Hold?

 A card hold is a temporary reservation of funds on the cardholder's account.
-The issuing bank verifies that the requested amount is available, then "freezes" it for a limited period.
+The card issuer verifies that the requested amount is available, then "freezes" it for a limited period.

 The key point: no money leaves the account.
 The amount stays in the customer's account.
 It is simply made unavailable for other transactions during the reservation period.

-Technically, it is an authorization message sent by the payment terminal (or online gateway) to the banking network.
-The cardholder's bank responds with an authorization code if the funds are available, and places a hold on the corresponding amount.
+Technically, it is an authorization message sent by the payment terminal (or online gateway) to the card network (Visa, Mastercard).
+The card issuer responds with an authorization code if the funds are available, and places a hold on the corresponding amount.
+This is the same protocol used every day by millions of merchants to validate a payment, which makes it a reliable and universally accepted standard.

 A card hold is not a payment.
-It is a guarantee: the bank confirms the funds exist and temporarily reserves them.
+It is a guarantee: the card issuer confirms the funds exist and temporarily reserves them.

 What Is the Difference Between a Hold and a Charge?